mayamathur/academic_website/content/author/admin/_index.md

 +++

 I am a postdoctoral fellow at the Harvard University Department of Epidemiology, conducting both original statistical research and applied research.
 I work under the supervision of <a href="https://www.hsph.harvard.edu/tyler-vanderweele/">Tyler VanderWeele</a>.
+I will be joining Stanford University's <a href="https://med.stanford.edu/qsu.html">Quantitative Sciences Unit</a> as an Assistant Professor in Fall 2019.
+My publication list is available on <a href="https://scholar.google.com/citations?user=vmuNN1sAAAAJ&hl=en">Google Scholar</a>, and repositories with data, code, and materials for my research are available on the <a href="https://osf.io/e9tg8/">Open Science Framework</a>.